sematext/docs/docs/synthetics/browser-monitor.md

 The browser monitor scripts are Node.js scripts that control a headless Chrome browser and use [Google Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer) framework to drive the browser.
 For every run, the monitor will invoke the `testScript()` method with Puppeteer [Page](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#class-page) object as a parameter.
 The script content should be inside the `testScript()` method.
 For more information on specific use cases, refer to the `Browser Examples` section while creating a browser monitor.
 Use Node.js [assert](https://nodejs.org/api/assert.html) API to check if the values in the page match your requirements.
 If any assertion fails, the system declares the run as a failure.
 Monitor run logs, shown in Sematext Run details page, contain failure details.

+Checkout [awesome-puppeteer](https://github.com/transitive-bullshit/awesome-puppeteer) GitHub repository for more examples and tips for writing puppeteer scripts.

 ## Conditions

 Condition types supported in the browser monitor are: